Tjhayhay/Bible-Beasts-Project/README.md

 ## Submission

-Please fork this repository, make your changes, and send an email to tucker.hayden@bibleproject.com with the a link to your repo when you are finished.
+Please fork this repository, make your changes, and send an email to tucker.hayden@bibleproject.com and david.carroll@bibleproject.com with the a link to your repo when you are finished (if it is a private repo please add the users "axesilo" and "tjhayhay".
 In your technical screening interview you will be expected to provide a brief explanation of your work.
+Again, This is a new process for us and we want to hear your feedback/questions if you have them.
+So please feel free to reach out if you are feeling stuck.

 Good luck!